stavinsky/milk_duo_256-buildroot/README.md

  - mainline u-boot (also rc, on 2025.10 fatload fails everytime)
  - it builds, boots.
  - usb peripheral works.
 Tested with ethernet card emulation
+   - network card starts with ip 10.42.0.1
+   - ssh milkv@10.42.0.1 pass: `1`.
+You can change password in configs/users.txt(keep `=` prefix)
  - middleware are not compiled yet
  - don't know how to dial with rtos
  - GPIO 0-4 works fine.
 But we need to setup pinmux by duo-pinmux tool.
 Added by custom buildroot package